In this article

-In a previous post, we found out that referral programs bring you better customers and also brings in the dough.
+Referral programs bring you better customers and also bring in the dough.

 Now that we know a customer referral program is beneficial, the next order of business is to decide what kind of customer referral reward scheme to implement.

-There’s been some recent research by the good people from the University of Pittsburgh and Korea University on this issue (pdf here).
+There's been some past research by the good people from the University of Pittsburgh and Korea University on this issue (pdf here).
 They examined how different referral reward schemes affected referral likelihood.

 The referral marketing study examined the effect of brand strength on two common types of reward schemes: